souzamarcell/app-components/README.md

-# People & Management with Create React App 💯
+# Components Marcell & Management with Create React App 💯

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).